maroon-scorch/Stars/README.md

 ## Design details:
 ### REPL:
-Rrather than connecting the logic of the comands directly to the REPLRunner, I instead made all commands extend from an Interface called "Command" with only two default methods
+Rrather than connecting the logic of the comands directly to the REPLRunner, all commands extend from an Interface called "Command" with only two default methods
-- execute and matchArgsToMethod. "execute" is the actual execution of the command while "matchArgsToMethod" is a validation of the arguments being passed to the command to determine if the command should be executed and which form of the command to choose.
+- execute: the actual execution of the command
+- matchArgsToMethod: which uses the arguments passed to determine which method (if any) should be used to execute the command.
+If no methods are found, the arguments are invalid, and their corresponding errors are printed.

 For the runner, a Hashmap is set up to key the first string of the split (after being split by space) to whatever command object the input matches too.